Neurodivergent Rebel

-Lyric Rivera is a trans-nonbinary, Autistic, self-advocate, who runs the internationally recognized NeuroDivergent Rebel blog.
+Lyric Rivera is multiply NeuroDivergent, self-advocate, who runs the internationally recognized NeuroDivergent Rebel blog.

 Lyric is also the Owner of NeuroDivergent Consulting, and author of the best-selling business ethics book, Workplace NeuroDiversity Rising, praised in Forbes as “an excellent ‘how to manual’ based on lived experience and professional competence.”